breakponchito/DominicanWorkShopParticipant/module_06_use_concurrency/README.md

     }
 ```

-Finally, the ManagedScheduledExecutorService.
+And, the ManagedScheduledExecutorService.
 This will help us to define a task to be executed at specified and periodic times.
 To use, you can Inject the default resource from the server:

 ```java
     @Inject